chrismacp/chrismacp.github.io/_posts/2019-07-29-testing-exceptions-in-java-with-assertj.md

 ## JUnit ExpectedException Rule

 My code next migrated to a better JUnit feature which allows you to make some assertions against a captured exception.
-Being able to check the message and other properties of the object was a massive gain, you just have to add a small bit of plubming with the [@Rule][4].
+Being able to check the message and other properties of the object was a massive gain, you just have to add a small bit of plumbing with the [@Rule][4].

 ```java
 @Rule